A view of the Pawnee National Grassland. There's something special about the Plains in northeastern Colorado.

 Calliope Jane, the goodest good girl, surveying the Pawnee National Grassland.

-The heart of my fieldwork lies in public archaeology - making the process of archaeological investigation accessible, inclusive, and meaningful for everyone.
-During the upcoming 2025 PAAC Summer Field Project, I will be leading teams of volunteers, including current students, interested members of the community, new archaeological professionals, and retired professionals, on the Pawnee National Grassland and adjacent State Trust lands in Weld County to document the archaeological record in the Plains of Colorado.
+The heart of my fieldwork lies in public archaeology and making the process of archaeological investigation accessible, inclusive, and meaningful for everyone.
+During the 2025 PAAC Summer Field Project, I led a diverse team of volunteers, including students, community members, new archaeological professionals, and retired professionals, on the Pawnee National Grassland and adjacent State Trust lands in Weld County.
+Together, we worked to document the archaeological record of the Colorado Plains, bridging the gap between professional research and public stewardship.

 Documenting a large surface scatter of chipped stone material